cnadolny/unity-ml-on-azure/README.md

 - Uploads your Unity build to the file share
 - Creates an Azure Kubernetes Service (AKS) job to run the ML training using said Unity build, outputting to said file share
 - For parameters, see comment based help in [train-on-aks.sh](./scripts/train-on-aks.sh)

+## Azure Resources & Clean-up
+At this time there is no clean-up of assets created in Azure included with these scripts.
+This section provides an outline of these Azure assets and services to facilitate manual cleanup from within the [Azure Portal](https://portal.azure.com).

+1. All the assets and services created by the script are located in two resource groups: `unityml` and `MC_unityml_ml-unity-aks_westus2`.
+1. The `unityml` resource group contains the storage account you have specified in the Unity editor.
+Using the Storage Explorer, you can see file share containers in this storage account.
+These contain all the Linux build files that were uploaded for training.
+Once you've received the brain files resulting from the training, you can delete these files.
+1. The `unityml` resource group also contains the Kubernetes service named `Kubernetes service`.
+AKS does not incur any extra cost in Azure since [AKS cluster management](https://azure.microsoft.com/pricing/details/kubernetes-service/) is free.
+You only pay for the virtual machines instances, storage and networking resources consumed by your Kubernetes cluster.
+1. The resource group `MC_unityml_ml-unity-aks_westus2` contains the Virtual Machine (VM) used by the container service, including its associated disk and related networking services and assets.